snowmac/snowmac.github.io/books.md

 * Mike Lawson

 Books:
-* The Whole Truth by David Baldacci
 * Rise and Grind by Daymond John
 * One Rough Man by Brad Taylor
 * This is marketing by Seth Godin
 * Raising men by Eric Davis

 Developer books:
-* Programming Machine Learning by Paolo Perrotta
-* Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems by Aurélien Géron
-* Introduction to Machine Learning with Python by Andreas Muller
-* A Common-Sense Guide to Data Structures and Algorithms, Second Edition by Jay Wengrow
-* Become an Effective Software Engineering Manager by James Stanier
 * Quantum Computing by Nihal Mehta, Ph.D.
 * Practical Security by Roman Zabicki
+* Become an Effective Software Engineering Manager by James Stanier
+* A Common-Sense Guide to Data Structures and Algorithms, Second Edition by Jay Wengrow

 # Must Have Developer Books